 Foods for period cramps

-This ancient root is known for lessening inflammation and pain, making it the perfect fighter against your toughest cramps.
+This ancient root is known for lessening inflammation and pain, making it the perfect fighter against the toughest cramps.
 Ginger is also known to relieve nausea, a common side effect to cramps.
 The best part?
 It’s versatile!
 Ginger can be added to almost any meal and can be enjoyed in tea, soup, or on its own.

 Steak or Lentils

-Heat will help ease your period pain
+Heat will help ease their menstrual cramps

 Take a Bath